WeiJiLab/developer-joyofenergy-cpp/README.md

 $ cmake --build . --config Debug
 ```

+If you have trouble preparing your local development environment, build the project using [docker](https://www.docker.com)
+1. build the docker image using command `docker build ./docker -f ./docker/Dockerfile -t joi:latest` in the project root directory
+2. bring up the docker image and get inside the docker container using `docker run -it -v$(pwd):/joi -w /joi joi:latest bash` in the project root directory
+3. run above cmake commands in the docker container

 ### Run the tests

 There are two types of tests, the unit tests and the functional tests.
 These can be executed as follows.